John Sweeney (journalist): Later career

 Since 2020, Sweeney has been writing for the Byline Times and presenting on Byline TV.
 In February 2022, Sweeney moved to Ukraine to report on the Russian invasion of Ukraine, and has since also been writing for The Jewish Chronicle.

+The Eastern Front: Terror & Torture in Ukraine

+In 2023, he released the feature documentary The Eastern Front: Terror & Torture in Ukraine, directed by filmmaker Caolan Robertson with Byline TV.
+The film follows Sweeney, as well as veteran war photographer Paul Conroy and journalist Zarina Zabrisky as they investigate Russian war crimes in Ukraine.
+The film uncovered and corroborated evidence of crimes like torture, targeting civilians and the use of banned weapons like white phosphorus.
+The film premiered at The Frontline Club in London ahead of screenings in Kyiv, Los Angeles and London's Leicester Square.

+Political career

+On 24 May 2024, Sweeney was announced as the Liberal Democrat candidate for Sutton Coldfield in the 2024 United Kingdom general election.
+He was defeated by the incumbent MP, Andrew Mitchell, a member of the Conservative Party.
+Sweeney came in fourth place, earning 5.4% of the vote in Sutton Coldfield.

 Writing career

-Sweeney has written several books, non-fiction as well as fiction including the best-selling novel set in the war in Burma, Elephant Moon (2016), and a co-authored investigation into the assassination of Daphne Caruana Galizia, Murder On The Malta Express (2019).
+Sweeney has written several books, both fiction and non-fiction.
+These include the best-selling novel set in the war in Burma, Elephant Moon (2016), and a co-authored investigation into the assassination of Daphne Caruana Galizia, Murder On The Malta Express (2019).
 His latest thriller is The Useful Idiot, about fake news in Stalin's Moscow in 1933, published in 2020.

 Awards

 Sweeney has won several awards including: